 Untold Stories – Poetry at English Heritage

-Untold Stories explores the hidden histories and contemporary resonances of English Heritage sites.
-The programme will run throughout Black History Month and beyond, and will highlight the voices and vision of Black poets.
+Untold Stories explored the hidden histories and contemporary resonances of English Heritage sites.
+The programme ran throughout Black History Month and beyond, and highlighted the voices and vision of Black poets.

-The programme includes some of England’s best poets, both established and emerging.
-They have been asked to reflect on the history, fabric and atmosphere of our sites, using their creativity to explore what lies beneath the surface of history’s prevailing narratives – stories that have gone untold or people who have been forgotten.
+Some of England’s best poets, both established and emerging were commissioned as part of the programme.
+They were asked to reflect on the history, fabric and atmosphere of our sites, using their creativity to explore what lies beneath the surface of history’s prevailing narratives – stories that have gone untold or people who have been forgotten.

 Untold Stories Podcast episode